-Configuring network using NetworkManager
+Configuring networks using NetworkManager

 - WHAT?